- Participants receiving a pension benefit

 - The date of death

-Once you call PBGC with this information, a letter will be sent by PBGC requesting a copy of the death certificate.
-If benefits are due, several forms will be sent for you to fill out.
+Once you call PBGC with this information, we will send you a letter requesting a copy of the death certificate.
+If benefits are due, we will also send you several forms to fill out.

-If you have received payments issued to the deceased participant after the date of death, you should return those payments to the following address:
+If you have received payments issued to the deceased participant after the date of death, we will inform you how to return those payments.

 - Beneficiary application for benefits: